 Confronting the issues is sometimes a difficult, time-consuming, challenging, and often stressful part of management.

-However, performance issues need to be identified and addressed quickly to keep things from getting worse.
+However, performance issues must be identified and addressed quickly to prevent things from worsening.

 Unresolved issues create confusion and foster an unhealthy work environment.
 Confront and resolve issues quickly!